Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 There are thousands of books about using AI better.
 This is the one about what it's doing to you.

 A gecko named Frank nearly died from comfort.
 His obstacle course was too easy.
 He ran it so many times he stopped running it at all.
 Stopped eating.
 Stopped moving.
 His owner thought he was dead.
-He wasn't — he was just quietly atrophying in a warm tube that asked nothing of him.
+He wasn't.
+He was just quietly atrophying in a warm tube that asked nothing of him.

-In 2017, researchers in Tokyo tracked two groups navigating an unfamiliar city — one using GPS, one using paper maps.
+In 2017, researchers in Tokyo tracked two groups navigating an unfamiliar city: one using GPS, one using paper maps.
 The GPS users came back with 62% less spatial memory.
 Their hippocampi had physically shrunk.
 Not as a figure of speech.
 On an MRI.
 They didn't just forget how to navigate; they lost the capacity.

 "Each individual surrender is small, reasonable, and obviously correct.
 We barely notice we've made a choice at all.
 What results looks less like a crisis than water damage in a basement."